Particular/docs.particular.net/nservicebus/recoverability/configure-delayed-retries.md

 ## Custom Retry Policy

-Custom retry logic can be configured based on headers or timing in code.
+Custom retry logic can be configured via code.

-### Applying a custom policy

 snippet:DelayedRetriesCustomPolicy

 ### Simple Policy

-The following retry policy that will retry a message 3 times with a 5 second interval.
+The following retry policy overrides default 10 seconds delay interval and sets it to 5 seconds.

 snippet:DelayedRetriesCustomPolicyHandler

 ### Exception based Policy

-The following retry policy extends the previous policy with a custom handling logic for a specific exception.
+Sometimes the number of retries or the delay interval might depend on the error exception thrown.
+The following retry policy extends the previous one by skipping delayed retries whenever `MyBusinessException` has been thrown during incoming message processing.

 snippet:DelayedRetriesCustomExceptionPolicyHandler